Adaptable. Scalable. Innovative. Flexible… AS IF: the blog

 Well I’m not lonely which I was a bit worried about, but I walk the dog every morning so usually bump into someone to chat to, and then I shout at self-same dog quite a lot all day which keeps the volume up.
 As predicted, it’s the IT department that I miss.
 The combination of having a giant house rabbit that’s addicted to power cables and my own complete inability to do anything other than cry when the black blinky screen shows, means, I’ve truly and repeatedly suffered.

-If it’s so great do you wish you’d done it sooner?
+If it’s so great, do you wish you’d done it sooner?

 Erm maybe, not sure.
 If I’d gone solo earlier in my career I’m not convinced I would really have known what I was doing, ten years in a busy agency means you are learning every day and I’m really glad I have that experience.
 Without it I think I would have been just too freaked to enjoy this solo life.
 As it is, my instincts are nicely honed and the advice I give has usually been proven.